Himaja2304/Himaja_1/WAD WEEK2/README.md

 The website consists of the following files:

 1. **Main File**:
-   - `week2.html`: The main file containing the structure and layout of the website.
+   - `week 2.html`: The main file containing the structure and layout of the website.

 2. **Linked Pages**:
    - `home.html`: Displays the home page content.